-View a detailed listing of all Bo Jackson rookie cards on the next tab.
-The list includes his baseball and football rookie cards, and notable minor league cards and college-themed cards.
+View a detailed listing of all Bo Jackson rookie cards below.
+The checklist includes his baseball and football rookie cards, along with notable minor league cards and college-themed cards.

 Bo Jackson Football Rookie Cards

-The sole Bo rookie card from his football career, 1988 Topps shows a young Bo Jackson in a non-action shot, looking off into the distance.
-The mass-produced product keeps most card values low, although high grades sell for solid amounts.
+The sole Bo Jackson rookie card from his football career, 1988 Topps shows a young Bo in a non-action shot, looking off into the distance.
+The mass-produced release keeps most card values low, although high-grades sell for solid amounts.

 Bo Jackson Baseball Rookie Cards

-It is important to note that although Bo Jackson made his major league debut in 1986 and several cards were issued to reflect that, some view his 1987 cards as his rookie offerings.
-This is because his Donruss The Rookies and Topps Traded cards came as part of a factory sealed sets, with limited availability, and not all collectors considered Sportflics a true baseball card product, despite being licensed by the MLB.
+It is important to note that although Bo Jackson made his major league debut in 1986 and several cards were issued to reflect that, some view his 1987 cards as his rookie cards.
+This is because his Donruss The Rookies and Topps Traded cards came in factory sets, with limited availability, and not all collectors considered Sportflics a true baseball card product, despite being licensed by the MLB.

 Utilizing a 3-D technology called lenticular printing, 1986 Sportflics did not enjoy much initial popularity.
 Despite being MLB-licensed, it was generally overlooked by the masses and is less available than other Bo Jackson rookie cards.
 By rotating the card, three different images can be viewed.
 This includes a pre-swing image, post-swing image and close-up shot of Bo Jackson.

 The 1986 Topps Traded rookie card uses a very similar image of Bo Jackson as the 1986 Donruss The Rookies card.
 Again, values are on the low side, but higher prices can be found with the Tiffany parallels.
-The limited cards had a print run of 5,000, a minuscule amount at the time.
+The limited-edition cards had a print run of just 5,000 sets, which was a minuscule amount at the time.